coder8113/CFOOD2/Recipes/sundried_tomato_chickpeas.md

 ## Instructions

 1. Heat up some oil on medium heat.
-Add the garlic and sauté for 30 seconds.
+Add the garlic and saute for 30 seconds.
 2. Add the spices, salt n pepper, sundried tomatoes & tomato paste.
 Mix and cook down for 1 minute.
 3. Add the chickpeas, broth & coconut milk.
 Season with salt and pepper.
 Let it simmer for 5 minutes.
 4. Add in the spinach and stir until its wilted.